RRERF/RRERF/README.md

 - 👋 Hi, I’m @RRERF
 - 👀 I’m interested in Networking, IoT,
-- 🌱 I’m currently learning CCNA, CCNP.
+- 🌱 I’m a MAS IT Network Manager.
 - 📫 How to reach me GitHUB.

 <!---